covscript/covscript/README.md

 + `--log-path PATH` Set the log path
 + `--import-path PATH` Set the import path

-**Note that if you do not set a log path, it will be output directly to the standard output stream.**
+**Note that if you do not set a log path, it will be printed to stdout.**
 ### Installer ###
 Covariant Script Installer provides a simple toolchain configuration method for the Microsoft Windows platform.
 You can download, install, upgrade and uninstall the toolchain by simply push a button.
 You can download the latest installer from the [CovScript Programming Language Home](http://covscript.org).
 For more information, visit the [Covariant Script Installer](https://github.com/covscript/covscript-installer).
 ### GUI ###